 Schumacher is a very wealthy man and his assets are estimated to be close to a billion US dollars (more than R10 billion).
 The care he is receiving in his home – involving doctors, physiotherapists, nutritionists, neurological experts, medical equipment rental and nurses – is however not cheap.

-Reports say it is costing the German driver’s family around £100,000 (close to R2 mil) a week to look after him.
+Reports say it is costing the German driver’s family around £100,000 (close to R2 million) a week to look after him.
 Now, media are reporting that his wife Corinna has been selling assets to "pay for the medical costs", although this may be pure speculation.

 Corinna has been running Schumacher’s finances since his accident and earlier this year reportedly sold his private jet for close to R500 million.